Summer: the season of vitality and the Fire element

 Have fun!
 Engage your Fire element by sharing your warmth with others and participating in experiences that bring you joy this summer.

-As always if you have any questions, please do not hesitate to contact me.
+If you have any questions, please do not hesitate to contact me.
 Happy Summer Solstice!